-The analysis below is based on a series of unstructured interviews with twenty animal caretakers: seventeen females and three males, all but one of whom were based in the UK.
-They comprised animal rescue staff and foster carers with experience of caring for ex-breeding dogs from puppy farms, as well as those who have adopted ex-breeding bitches.
-As Arluke and Sanders have argued, it is essential that those who are invited to speak for non-human animals are able to not only draw on significant experience of “intimate interaction and empathic partaking of the perspective of the [non-human animal] other”, but are also committed to an “emancipatory involvement directed at easing the lot of animals in the myriad settings in which they interact with, and are dominated by, humans…” (Sanders & Arluke, 1993:384; Arluke & Sanders, 1996:54).
+The analysis below is based on a series of interviews with twenty-one animal caretakers: seventeen females and three males, all but one of whom were based in the UK.
+They comprised animal rescue staff and foster carers with experience of caring for ex-breeding dogs from puppy farms, as well as those who have adopted ex-breeding dogs.
+As Arluke and Sanders have argued, it is essential that those who are invited to speak for non-human animals are able to not only draw on significant experience of “intimate interaction and empathic partaking of the perspective of the [non-human animal] other”, but are also committed to an “emancipatory involvement directed at easing the lot of animals in the myriad settings in which they interact with, and are dominated by, humans…” (Sanders & Arluke 1993:384; Arluke & Sanders 1996:54).
 The interviewees were thus ideally placed to ‘give voice’ to ex-breeding dogs, in the sense of speaking for them or on their behalf, as they were not only intimately involved with their companion animals, and often had extensive experience of caring for ex-breeding dogs, but they were also, crucially, committed to the welfare of ex-breeding dogs more broadly (Birke & Hockenhull 2012).

 Interviewees were recruited through the author’s contacts at several UK animal rescues via a snowball sampling method, with interviewees recommending others they knew through their networks.
 Interviews all took place on Zoom, with each interview lasting between 30 minutes and an hour.
-Interviews were unstructured and conversational, allowing the interviewees to guide the discussion (Salmons, 2022), and focused on their background and experiences caring for ex-breeding dogs.
-While each interview was, as a reflection of its unstructured nature, different, each interviewee was asked one structured question at the end of the interview: “If the ex-breeding dogs that you have cared for could speak, what do you think they would say?”.
-This was intended as a way of drawing together the various strands of the conversation and getting the interviewee to explicitly ‘speak for the animal’ (Sohljoo et al, 2022), by re-expressing what they had already said from the perspective of the dogs themselves.
+Interviews were unstructured and conversational, allowing the interviewees to guide the discussion (Salmons 2022), and focused on their background and experiences caring for ex-breeding dogs.
+While each interview was, as a reflection of its unstructured nature, different, each interviewee was asked the same question at the end of their interview: “If the ex-breeding dogs that you have cared for could speak, what do you think they would say?”.
+This was intended as a way of drawing together the various strands of the conversation and getting the interviewee to explicitly ‘speak for the animal’ (Sohljoo et al 2022), by re-expressing what they had already said from the perspective of the dogs themselves.

-Extending on from the unstructured nature of the interviewees themselves, a grounded theory thematic analysis approach was then adopted as the method of analysis (Glaser and Strauss, 2006).
-Once the interviews had been transcribed, the transcripts were read and key themes and sub-themes were identified and coded.
+Extending on from the unstructured nature of the interviewees, a grounded theory thematic analysis approach was adopted as the method of analysis (Glaser and Strauss 2006).
+Once the interviews had been transcribed, they were read and key themes and sub-themes were identified and coded.
 The two dominant themes that came through in the interviews were, echoing the findings of McMillan (2011), descriptions of physical harms and behavioural harms.
 Within these were a number of sub-themes such as descriptions of dogs being physically worn out as a consequence of constant breeding, physical injuries, examples of dogs being emotionally shut down and/or exhibiting a heightened fear response.
 Finally, once a draft of the article had been completed, it was circulated to the interviewees so that they could confirm that the analysis reflected their own experiences and offer useful feedback.